emmysteven/mysite/content/blog/vibe-coding-developers.md

 	•	Hidden bugs that aren’t immediately visible.
 	•	Scalability issues that surface later.

-That means when it’s time to debug, add new features, or scale the app—you’re stuck.
+That means when it’s time to debug, add new features, or scale the app, you’re stuck.
 You can’t improve what you don’t understand.

 It’s like building a house without knowing anything about plumbing or electricity.
 It might look great—until something goes wrong.
 <br/>